dacort/metabase-trino-driver/README.md

 _Please note this only supports the latest unstable version of Metabase until v0.41 is released_

+_This is also just an example of how to implement this - I DO NOT plan on supporting a Trino driver. :)_

 ## Prerequisites

 The next version of Metabase [changes how plugins](https://github.com/metabase/metabase/pull/17606) are built.
 You'll need to use the latest branch.